androidsx/homegrit-web/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Receive in-home therapy from the best clinical psychologists of your community at your convenience/
+Receive in-home therapy from the best clinical psychologists of your community at your convenience.

 Initial requirements
 -------------